Study of MK-6552 in Participants With Narcolepsy Type 1 (MK-6552-004)

 Time Frame

 An AE is any untoward medical occurrence in a participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
-The number of participants that experience an AE will be reported.
+Events are reported according to dose.
+The number of participants with ≥1 AE is reported.

-An AE is any untoward medical occurrence in a participant, temporally associated with the use of study treatment, whether or not considered related to the study treatment.
-The number of participants that discontinue study intervention due to an AE will be reported.
+An AE is any untoward medical occurrence in a participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
+Events are reported according to dose.
+The number of participants that discontinued study intervention due to AE(s) is reported.

-Time Frame: 1 hour after each dose on Day 7
+Time Frame: 1 hour after Dose 1 and Dose 2 on Day 7

 The MWT is a daytime polysomnographic procedure that measures objectively the ability to remain awake during sleep-inducing circumstances.
 Sleep onset latency is defined as the first occurrence of sustained sleep (i.e. 3 consecutive 30 second epochs of N1 [stage 1] sleep or any single 30 second epoch of N2 [stage 2], N3 [stage 3 and 4 combined] or REM).
-The primary outcome measure of sleep onset latency measured by the MWT on Day 7 will be reported.
+The primary outcome measure of sleep onset latency measured by the MWT on Day 7 of daily repeated MK-6552 treatment is reported.

-1 hour after each dose on Day 7
+1 hour after Dose 1 and Dose 2 on Day 7

 Secondary Outcome Measures